 I decided to do a little Delia, and give you a recipe for an extremely tasty soup.
 I warn you I’m not big on exact quantities, I’m from the “chuck it in and stir” school.
+If you’ve never had freshly ground pepper or salt, you may take a look of amazon salt and pepper shakers, you’ll never want to go back to pre-packaged spices.

 - Parsnips – I used 3 big ones.